 Arrive in Phoenix today to begin your tour of America’s canyon lands.
 You’ll be greeted by a Vantage representative, who will assist with the transfer to your luxury resort spa in Scottsdale.
 Enjoy the resort’s glorious natural setting and generous on-site amenities — or explore Scottsdale on your own — during an afternoon at leisure.
 This evening, join your Adventure Leader and fellow travelers for a Welcome Drink and briefing at the hotel, followed by dinner on your own.

 Following a buffet breakfast at the hotel, set out on a scenic drive to the stunning desert town of Sedona.
 Cultural Discovery: Known as much for the striking red rock formations that surround it as for the vibrant arts and New Age community that thrives within it, Sedona is a true gem of the American Southwest.
 Enjoy a guided trolley of the town's south side, including a stop at the famous Tlaquepaque Arts and Crafts Village in the upscale Gallery District and a stop at the Chapel of the Holy Cross, before seeking out lunch on your own.
-Multigenerational Feature: From Sedona, visit the Bearizona Wildlife Park — a large, drive-through park in Arizona’s pristine wilderness, featuring black bears, wolves, elk, deer, sheep, bison, goats and other native wildlife.
+Multigenerational Feature: Then, gather the kids and grandkids for a thrilling afternoon in Bearizona Wildlife Park — a large, drive-through park in Arizona’s pristine wilderness, where they'll have the chance to come face-to-face with black bears, wolves, elk, deer, sheep, bison, goats and other native wildlife.
 You’ll stay the night in Williams, Arizona, a small town located on historic Route 66, perhaps the most iconic of American highways.
 After arriving at our hotel late this afternoon, we'll gather for a Welcome Happy Hour and Dinner at a nearby local restaurant.

 Breakfast & Dinner

 Today, you’ll experience one of our country’s — and the world’s — greatest natural wonders: the Grand Canyon.
-Unforgettable Moment: Even better, you'll arrive there by train, following a legendary rail route.
-After breakfast and checkout, take a short walk to the nearby Grand Canyon Railway station to board the train for today’s excursion.
-Multigenerational Feature and Cultural Discovery: Witness a spirited performance of the local Wild West Shootout show prior to boarding the train, then hear the history of the railroad and view historic local station houses during your journey.
+After breakfast and checkout, take a short walk to the nearby Grand Canyon Railway station, where a thrilling start to the day's excursion awaits.
+Multigenerational Feature & Cultural Discovery: Fight off bandits with family and friends during a spirited performance of the local Wild West Shootout show.
+Unforgettable Moment: Then, board the train and settle in for a ride along a legendary rail route; during the journey, you'll learn about the history of the railroad as you spot historic local station houses.
 You'll ride in first-class style thanks to oversized, reclining seats and picture windows perfect for admiring the grand landscapes that surround you.

 Arriving in Grand Canyon National Park, you’ll transfer to your lodge among the pine woods on the canyon's South Rim.
 Then, set out for an afternoon of leisurely sightseeing in this spectacular UNESCO World Heritage Site, learning about its layers of geological history as you explore.
-For a truly unforgettable experience, sign up for a thrilling bird’s-eye view of the canyon landscape on our optional Grand Canyon Helicopter Sightseeing tour.
+For a truly unforgettable experience, purchase our optional Grand Canyon Helicopter Sightseeing tour (purchasable on-site only) and enjoy thrilling bird’s-eye view of the canyon landscape.
 Following an amazing day of discovery, transfer back to your lodge for an included dinner.

 Breakfast, Lunch, & Dinner